Feminist movement: Feminist movement in Western society

 Feminism in the United States, Canada, and a number of countries in Western Europe has been divided by scholars into three waves: first, second and third-wave feminism.
 Recent (early 2010s) research suggests there may be a fourth wave characterized, in part, by new media platforms.

 The feminist movement's agenda includes acting as a counterpart to the putatively patriarchal strands in the dominant masculine culture.
-While differing during the progression of waves, it is a movement that has sought to challenge the political structure, power holders, and cultural beliefs or practices.
+While differing during the progression of "waves", it is a movement that has sought to challenge the political structure, power holders, and cultural beliefs or practices.

 Although antecedents to feminism may be found far back before the 18th century, the seeds of the modern feminist movement were planted during the late part of that century.
 Christine de Pizan, a late medieval writer, was possibly the earliest feminist in the western tradition.
 She is believed to be the first woman to make a living out of writing.
 Feminist thought began to take a more substantial shape during the Enlightenment with such thinkers as Lady Mary Wortley Montagu and the Marquis de Condorcet championing women's education.
 The first scientific society for women was founded in Middelburg, a city in the south of the Dutch republic, in 1785.

+First Wave Feminism

 Though the feminist movement had already begun in America with the Temperance Movement, the First Wave of Feminism, known as the Suffragette Movement, began on 19–20 July 1848 during the first Women's Right Convention in Seneca Falls, New York.
 The convention drew over 300 people, who were predominately white, middle-class women.
 Sixty-eight women and thirty-two men signed the "Declaration of Sentiments", which called for equal rights for women and men on the basis of education, right to property, organizational leadership, right to vote, and marital freedoms.

 For the Suffragette's first major display, they held a parade on 3 March 1913, in Washington DC.
 The first suffragette parade, which was also the first civil rights march on Washington, was coordinated by Alice Paul and the National American Suffrage Association.
 The parade drew over five thousand participants who were led by Inez Milholland.
 The parade was strategically scheduled for the day before the inauguration of President Woodrow Wilson, which drew in a lot of people to Washington.
 The women gathered in front of the US Capitol and then traveled fourteen blocks to the Treasury Department.
 The parade proceeded through the crowd of angry spectators who became verbally and physically abusive toward the women.
 By the end of the demonstration, there was reported at least one hundred people taken to the hospital due to injuries.